 N.D.C.C. § 14-07.1-01(4).
 The definition of family or household member is also broad, which allows for domestic violence to occur between any relatives, couples, roommates, those who share a child, former spouses, or anyone else who has a sufficient relationship.
 Although you may traditionally think of domestic violence occurring between husbands and wives, the law provides for almost anyone with a relationship to be charged with domestic violence.
 Although the laws cited here are in North Dakota, most other states also recognize a wide variety of relationships as domestic, and a wide variety of behavior to be violence.
 Accordingly, if you have a contentious relationship with anyone in your household it is important to be aware that domestic violence charges are possible if arguments escalate to the level of violence described above.

 If you or someone you know has been charged with domestic violence, contact criminal defense attorney Tatum O’Brien for assistance.
-Contact her at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact her at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.